cicsdev/cics-java-liberty-springboot-asynchronous/README.md

 The sample is structured as a multi-module project with:
 - **cics-java-liberty-springboot-asynchronous-app** - The Spring Boot application module
-- **cics-java-liberty-springboot-asynchronous-cicsbundle** - The CICS bundle module for Gradle/Maven deployment
+- **cics-java-liberty-springboot-asynchronous-cicsbundle** - The CICS bundle module for deployment
-- **cics-java-liberty-springboot-asynchronous-cicsbundle-eclipse** - The Eclipse CICS bundle project for deployment via CICS Explorer SDK

 ---